If you’re going to be part of a cult, make it a classic- part 1

 Almost every aspect of Rocky Horror is flamboyantly and giddily over the top.
 The same can’t be said about SiT.
 Like any movie involving time travel, SiT requires an extra measure of suspended disbelief and a willingness not to question the anomalies created by the general premise.
 Beyond that, it’s unlikely that two movies could be more dissimilar than these.
 Yet both achieved a similar status.
 So, how exactly did SiT become a cult classic?

-As I noted above, before becoming a cult classic, a film has to fail both financially and at the box office so we’ll start with a look at what some of the era’s top critics said:
+As I noted above, before becoming a cult classic, a film has to fail both critically and at the box office so we’ll start with a look at what some of the era’s top critics said:.

 Roger Ebert: “The movie surrounds its love story with such boring mumbo jumbo about time travel that we finally just don’t care.”